 - Post practice sets, and allow students to collaborate.
 Yellowdig allows students to work together on problem sets, which is particularly helpful for online or hybrid courses where students would otherwise be isolated.
 Yellowdig's LaTeX functionality makes it easy to print formulas in posts and comments.
 You can also use Yellowdig's group function to divide students into more intimate study groups.
 By toggling "public visibility" on and off, you can alternate between asynchronous breakout sessions and large group discussions.

 - Encourage students to ask questions.
 If scientists and mathematicians never asked questions, scientific advancement would cease.
-Yet students often demur from raising questions for fear of being marked down or looking "dumb" in front of their peers.
+Yet students often demur from raising questions for fear of being marked down or looking "stupid" in front of their peers.
 Yellowdig Communities are ideal environments for rewarding students for raising questions, identifying difficult problems, and taking concrete steps to get "unstuck" with the help of peers, TAs, and instructors.
 Encouraging students to raise questions gives other students the opportunity to answer those questions, making students less dependent on each other and more committed to peer-to-peer collaboration.